uclnlp/ntp/README.md

 ## Running

-The main file for running NTP is `ntp/experiments/learn.py`
+The main file for running NTP is `ntp/experiments/learn.py` which takes the path to a configuration file as argument.

 ## Code Structure